wp-plugins/gwolle-gb/readme.txt

 == Installation ==

+= Installation =

-1a.
+* 1a.
 Install the plugin through the admin page "Plugins".
-1b.
+* 1b.
 Alternatively, unpack and upload the contents of the zipfile to your '/wp-content/plugins/' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+* 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Place '[gwolle_gb]' in an article or page.
+* 3. Place '[gwolle_gb]' in a page.
 That's it.
-4. You may disable comments in this post or page, because it may look confusing when there's the possibility to write a guestbook entry.
+* 4. You may disable comments in this post or page, because it may look confusing when there's the possibility to write a guestbook entry.

-Gwolle-GB uses the shortcode and places the guestbook on a page or post containing [gwolle_gb].
-Alternatively you can use the function `show_gwolle_gb();`to show the guestbook in your templates.
+As an alternative for the shortcode, you can use the function `show_gwolle_gb();` to show the guestbook in your templates.
 It couldn't be easier.

 = Updating from an old version =

-Since 0.9.9.1 Gwolle-GB uses the Shortcode API.
-Untill then the shortcode used for Gwolle-GB was [gwolle-gb].
-However, using dashes in shortcodes is advised against, so make sure to update your guestbook page to use [gwolle_gb].
+With version 1.0 there have been some changes:
+* Gwolle-GB uses the Shortcode API now.
+Make sure your Guestbook page uses [gwolle_gb] instead of the old one.
+* The entries that are visible to visitors have changed.
+Make sure to check if you have everything visible that you want and nothing more.

 = Todo/coming up in future releases =

 First priority is getting the plugin working with current WordPress and resolve a lot of bugs.

 * Bughunting (check all the FIXME's in the code).
-* Use $wpdb->prepare everywhere against SQL Injection Attacks.
+* Sanitize options.
 * Only use the main ReCaptcha plugin, do not include it ourselves.
-* Have the Backend use the new Entry class to share code and have less redundancy.
-* Update admin HTML/CSS.
-* Use no redirects.
-* Use a simple Message system.
 * Add possibility to empty trash and spam.
-* Make install method more safe.
+* Make Install method more safe.
+* Bring Import method back and refactor it.
+Add more sources.
+* Bring Uninstall back, this time in a seperate admin page?
 * Bring AJAX back, this time inside actions.
-* Bring Import and Uninstall back, this time in separate admin pages.
 * Bring Frontend Widget and Dashboard Widget back.
+* Redo Settings page with tabs for separate parts.
+* Add an RSS Feed for Guestbook Entries.

 If you have a feature request please use the forum on WordPress.org.
-I may add it to the list then.
+It may be added to the list then.

 The following list is from the original author.